 Keep reading on to learn the various ways you can protect your hair while swimming, whether it’s by keeping it dry with swim gear or applying products into your hair.

 Are swim caps supposed to keep hair dry?

 Most people incorrectly assume that the purpose of the swim cap is to keep a swimmer’s hair dry.
 If you think about it for more than two seconds, you’ll wonder why swimmers at the highest levels of competition would care about keeping their hair dry at a swim meet or event?

-No, the swim cap’s true purpose is to streamline a swimmer’s head shape so that they are more hydrodynamic in the water.
+No, the swim cap’s true purpose is to streamline a swimmer’s head shape so that they are faster in the water.
 That’s a fancy way to say it helps them swim faster.
 To be fair, the swim cap does limit how much water reaches the hair, but it will not keep it completely dry.

 Also, the swim cap material matters.
 Out of the three most popular swim cap materials – lycra, latex, and silicone, only silicone is truly waterproof in that it doesn’t allow water to pass through it.
 However, water can still reach your hair through even the tiniest gaps, such as the space around your ears or any strands of hair that keeps the cap from directly sealing against your skin.

 Even with a silicone swim cap, you can quickly start to feel water seeping in through these tiny gaps, and that’s not a flaw of the silicone cap.
 Remember, it isn’t designed to keep your hair dry.
 However, this is already enough to keep the upper portion of your hair dry.
 If you want to keep the rest dry, there are more steps you can take.

 If you have long hair, you’re going to need to tie it up in a high bun to keep the water from reaching it when worn with a swim cap.
 Putting your hair up also makes it easier to don a swim cap in the first place.